-The management recommendations described herein will result in significant changes to the revenue and expense streams related to parking for the City.
+The implementation of the metering and permit system described herein will result in significant changes to the revenue and expense streams related to parking for the City.
 The table below summarizes the projected revenues and expenses based on capital project tier, metering phase, and include calculations for both year-round metering or part-time metering, as described in the previous section.